This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Heat oven to 425° F (220° C).
+- Preheat the oven to 425° F (220° C).
 Line a large baking sheet with parchment paper or use a silicone liner.

-- In a large mixing bowl, stir together flour, sugar, baking powder, cinnamon, baking soda, and salt.
+- In a large bowl, stir together the flour, sugar, baking powder, salt, cinnamon, and baking soda.

-- Using a pastry blender, a fork, or your fingertips, cut butter into flour mixture until mixture resembles fine crumbs.
+- Use a pastry blender, fork, or your fingers to cut the cold butter into the flour mixture until it looks like fine crumbs.

-- In a small bowl, whisk together milk, egg yolk, and lemon juice.
-Pour into the flour mixture and stir until just combined.
+- In a small bowl, whisk together the milk, egg yolk, and lemon juice.
+Pour into the dry ingredients and stir until just combined.
+Do not overmix.

-- In a small bowl, whisk together the powdered sugar, milk, honey, and vanilla until smooth.
-Spoon over cooled scones.
-Enjoy.
+- In a small bowl, whisk together powdered sugar, milk, honey, and vanilla extract until smooth.
+Drizzle or spoon the glaze over the cooled scones and let it set before serving.

 Notes

-- If you would like to make a double batch of peach scones, just double the ingredients.
-Keep the baking time the same.
+- Easily doubles: To make more scones, simply double the ingredients.
+The baking time stays the same.

 Nutrition